 What is 5k Gold?
 Is it Real?
 Conclusion

-5k gold is a low-karat alloy containing only 20.85% pure gold, with the remaining 79.15% being other metals like silver, copper, and zinc.
+5k gold is a low-karat gold alloy containing only 20.85% pure gold, with the remaining 79.15% being other metals like silver, copper, nickel and zinc.
 This minimal gold content makes it unappealing to investors and jewelry enthusiasts.

-It’s not used for investment bullion due to low gold content, and jewelry made from 5k gold is extremely rare.
-No official hallmarks exist for this non-standard alloy.
+This gold alloy isn’t used for making investment bullion due to low gold content, and jewelry made from 5k gold is extremely rare.

 References: